brylevkirill/notes/interesting recent papers.md

 #### ["Large-Scale Study of Curiosity-Driven Learning"](https://arxiv.org/abs/1808.04355) Burda, Edwards, Pathak, Storkey, Darrell, Efros
   `predictive novelty motivation` `prediction error`
   - <https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#large-scale-study-of-curiosity-driven-learning-burda-edwards-pathak-storkey-darrell-efros>

-#### ["Learning to Play with Intrinsically-Motivated Self-Aware Agents"](https://arxiv.org/abs/1802.07442) Haber, Mrowca, Fei-Fei, Yamins
-  `predictive novelty motivation` `prediction error`
->	"Infants are experts at playing, with an amazing ability to generate novel structured behaviors in unstructured environments that lack clear extrinsic reward signals.
-We seek to mathematically formalize these abilities using a neural network that implements curiosity-driven intrinsic motivation.
-Using a simple but ecologically naturalistic simulated environment in which an agent can move and interact with objects it sees, we propose a "world-model" network that learns to predict the dynamic consequences of the agent's actions.
-Simultaneously, we train a separate explicit "self-model" that allows the agent to track the error map of its own world-model, and then uses the self-model to adversarially challenge the developing world-model."
->	"We demonstrate that this policy causes the agent to explore novel and informative interactions with its environment, leading to the generation of a spectrum of complex behaviors, including ego-motion prediction, object attention, and object gathering.
-Moreover, the world-model that the agent learns supports improved performance on object dynamics prediction, detection, localization and recognition tasks."

 #### ["Curiosity-driven Reinforcement Learning with Homeostatic Regulation"](https://arxiv.org/abs/1801.07440) Abril, Kanai
   `predictive novelty motivation` `prediction error`